crypt0g30rgy/crypt0g30rgy.github.io/post/PaymentBypassThree.md

   - payment bypass two
 ---

+# The Bug That Kept On Giving :: PaymentBypass :: Eposed Return Url

 ## How we got there

 A story of the second bug i found after my Initial payment bypass via the [QR CODE](/post/PaymentBypassOne).